Factors That Seem To Lead To Weak Social Skills

-I've noticed people with social issues are pretty interested at looking into their childhoods and speculating about what caused them to end up as shy, awkward adults.
-I've also gotten a few emails asking me something along the lines of, "What do you think causes poor people skills?
+I've noticed people who struggle socially are often interested at looking into their childhoods and speculating about what caused them to end up as shy, awkward adults.
+I've also gotten a few emails asking me questions along the lines of, "What do you think causes poor people skills?
 Such and such happened to me as a kid, and I feel like that was a reason for me.
 What do you think?"

-- Become more insecure and unconfident about their worth as people
+- Become more insecure and unconfident about their self-worth

 - Become more doubtful about their ability to do well in social situations